 Registered Staff Hours

-Although we gave this facility a terrible overall grade, we awarded it a B- for our inspections rating.
-In fact, the facility received very impressive inspection report this year.
-Our inspection grades weigh a host of factors found on a nursing home's inspection reports.
-One key criteria we consider is the number and severity of deficiencies.
-While this place had some minor dings on its report, it had zero severe deficiencies.
-Severe deficiencies are found in categories G, H, I, J, K and L. This tells you that the inspectors didn't consider any of the deficiencies on this facility's report to pose an imminent threat to patient safety or health.
-Finally, CMS flagged this nursing home for possible abuse or neglect.
-This is not what you want to see.
-We advise you to direct your search elsewhere.
+Although we did not rate this nursing home favorably overall, we want to point out its excellent government inspections in recent years.
+We awarded them an A in this category.
+Inspection grades account for a host of factors found on a facility's inspection report.
+One of the most important criteria we weigh heavily is the quantity and severity of deficiencies.
+You generally want to avoid places with a bunch of deficiencies flagged.
+Fortunately, although this place had a few minor dings on its government inspection report, it had zero severe deficiencies.
+Severe deficiencies are those labeled as categories G, H, I, J, K and L. This means the inspectors did not consider any of the deficiencies on this facility's report to pose an imminent threat to patient safety or health.
+A few minor deficiencies are not necessarily the end of the world.

 Long-term Care Quality